breakin/breakin.github.io/_source/pathtracing-tour-1.md

 Armed with the ability to shoot rays into our scenes we now know something about the geometry of the scene.
 But we need more.
 What does the triangle look like?
 Is it metallic?
 Or plastic?
 Green?
 For each triangle we have a material that describe the surface properties for that triangle.
 Often a texture or a shader is used to give the surfaces varying surface properties over the triangles.

 The surface properties are used as parameters to a material model.
 One of the simplest material models is called the Lambert model and that is what we are going to start with.
-In the Lambert model we have a single colored property called the diffuse color that describe how much light is reflected diffusivly.
-If a surface with a bluish diffuse color is illuminate by a white lightsource it will reflect a bluish color.
+In the Lambert model we have a single colored property called the diffuse color that describe how much light is reflected diffusively.
+If a surface with a bluish diffuse color is illuminate by a white light source it will reflect a bluish color.
 It is reflected over the entire hemisphere around the surface normal but more light is reflected in the direction of the surface normal.

 Here is a diffuse only view of our test scene: